aws-powertools/powertools-lambda-java/docs/FAQs.md

 Powertools core utilities, i.e. [logging](./core/logging.md), [metrics](./core/metrics.md) and [tracing](./core/tracing.md), include the [GraalVM Reachability Metadata (GRM)](https://www.graalvm.org/latest/reference-manual/native-image/metadata/) in the `META-INF` directories of the respective JARs.
 You can find a working example of Serverless Application Model (SAM) based application in the [examples](../examples/powertools-examples-core-utilities/sam-graalvm/README.md) directory.

-These are typical steps you need to follow in a maven based Java project
+Below, you find typical steps you need to follow in a Maven based Java project:

 ### Set the environment to use GraalVM